rohit-vaswani/coding-interview-preparation/readme.md

 # Key to success: (https://www.youtube.com/watch?v=kvEZVsHmA34&feature=youtu.be)
-1. Comunication is a key: Think loud and communicate things before you jump to the implementation
+1. Communication is a key: Think loud and communicate things before you jump to the implementation
 2. Creativity is a key: Think about the multiple approaches even if they are un-optimized.

-## You should know this-
+## Know this standards
 1. To find the first/last k-elements, you should use bucket sort?
 No need to sort an array with n*logn. https://www.youtube.com/watch?v=EYFcQRwcqk0
+2. Heapify is the BEST solution to find the MAX/MIN and to do in-place sorting in n*log(n)
+3. If you have to break the loop or continue the loop, never prefer .reduce
+4. Bucket sort should be used to perform the lookup in an efficient manner.

 ## Approaches/Algorithms